This Is The Absolute Best Vanilla Ice Cream You Can Buy At The Store

-The Victoria Day long weekend signals the unofficial start to summer, which means it’s finally ice cream season.
+It’s finally ice cream season.
 While there are plenty of places across Canada that sell over-the-top ice cream cones with toppings like cotton candy, activated charcoal sauce and even 24-karat gold leaf, sometimes it’s nice to go back to basics.

-The current vanilla shortage is all the Chatelaine food team has been reading and thinking about these days (we love to bake!).
-Since we were craving this classic flavour, we decided to hold a blind taste test to determine the absolute best store-bought vanilla ice cream in Canada (tubs found in the freezer section of big-box grocery stores — for that reason, we excluded some delicious regional products).
+Since we were craving classic vanilla, we decided to hold a blind taste test to determine the absolute best store-bought vanilla ice cream in Canada (tubs found in the freezer section of big-box grocery stores—for that reason, we excluded some delicious regional products).
 So without further ado, here’s the scoop.

 The great lactose-free ice cream option

 There are plenty of vegan options of supermarket shelves these days, but few for those who love dairy, but can’t eat it.
-Natrel recently introduced a line of lactose-free flavours, including vanilla.
+Natrel has a line of lactose-free flavours, including vanilla.
 It stood its ground next to the conventional offerings thanks to its rich vanilla bean flavour.
 It works on its own or as an accompaniment to a more decadent dessert.

 The indulgent choice

-One scoop of President’s Choice Black Menu Madagascar Bourbon Vanilla ice cream is more than enough, though this is the one you’d want to eat on its own.
+One scoop of President’s Choice Black Label Madagascar Bourbon Vanilla ice cream is more than enough, though this is the one you’d want to eat on its own.
 With a pale golden colour, this luxurious custardy treat might come off as a bit sweet, but you’ll get a bold hit of vanilla with each spoonful.
 (This one was the winner to me, but alas, I got out-voted.)

 The nostalgic classic

-If you’re itching to make ice cream sandwiches or milkshakes, turn to Chapman’s — it’s simple and straightforward and won’t overwhelm whatever you eat it with.
-Food director Sue Riedl found Chapman’s vanilla nostalgic, reminding her of the scoops you’d find at a country general store.
+If you’re itching to make ice cream sandwiches or milkshakes, turn to Chapman’s—it’s simple and straightforward and won’t overwhelm whatever you eat it with.
+Chapman’s vanilla tastes nostalgic; it reminded us of the scoops you’d find at a country general store.
 Best of all, this Canadian brand’s bricks of vanilla ice cream are perfect for slicing, which means making dessert with it is a breeze.

 The Winner: The best vanilla ice cream

 Häagen-Dazs vanilla ice cream is a classic for a reason.
 And it came out on top thanks to its creamy texture and solid vanilla flavour.
-“It’s not a showstopper, but a great classic vanilla,” says associate food editor Emily Kichler.
-If you’re eating something à la mode, go for Häagen-Dazs — it would taste great atop a summery fruit pie.
+“It’s not a showstopper, but a great classic vanilla,” says one editor.
+If you’re eating something à la mode, go for Häagen-Dazs—it would taste great atop a summery fruit pie.